publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schIII/ptII/m__us_usc_t22_s2384.md

  __Assistant Administrator for Management__

 [Pub.
-L. 112–166, § 2(v)(1)][/us/pl/112/166/s2/v/1], Aug.
+L. 112–166][/us/pl/112/166], § 2(v)(1), Aug.
 10, 2012, [126 Stat.
 1288][/us/stat/126/1288], provided that:

 > “Notwithstanding section 624(a) of the Foreign Assistance Act of 1961 ([22 U.S.C.
 2384(a)][/us/usc/t22/s2384/a]), the appointment by the President of the Assistant Administrator for Management at the United States Agency for International Development shall not be subject to the advice and consent of the Senate.”

  __Assumption of Duties by Coordinator for Human Rights and Humanitarian Affairs__

 [Pub.
-L. 95–105, title I, § 109(a)(6)][/us/pl/95/105/s109/a/6], Aug.
+L. 95–105, title I][/us/pl/95/105/tI], § 109(a)(6), Aug.
 17, 1977, [91 Stat.
 846][/us/stat/91/846], provided that:

 > “The individual holding the position of Coordinator for Human Rights and Humanitarian Affairs on the date of enactment of this section \[Aug.
 17, 1977\] shall assume the duties of the Assistant Secretary of State for Human Rights and Humanitarian Affairs and shall not be required to be reappointed by reason of the enactment of this section.”

  __Report to Speaker of the House and Congressional Committees on Office of Assistant Secretary for Human Rights and Humanitarian Affairs__

     [Pub.
-L. 95–105, title I, § 109(a)(7)][/us/pl/95/105/s109/a/7], Aug.
+L. 95–105, title I][/us/pl/95/105/tI], § 109(a)(7), Aug.
 17, 1977, [91 Stat.
 847][/us/stat/91/847], which required the Secretary of State, not later than Jan.
 31, 1978, to transmit to the Speaker of the House of Representatives and the chairmen of the Senate Committee on Foreign Relations and the Senate Committee on the Judiciary a comprehensive report on the Office of the Assistant Secretary for Human Rights and Humanitarian Affairs, including its current mandate and operations, the mandate and operations of its predecessor offices, and proposals for the reorganization of the Department of State that would strengthen human rights and humanitarian considerations in the conduct of United States foreign policy and promote the ability of the United States to participate effectively in international humanitarian efforts, was repealed by [Pub.
-L. 97–241, title V, § 505(a)(3)][/us/pl/97/241/s505/a/3], Aug.
+L. 97–241, title V][/us/pl/97/241/tV], § 505(a)(3), Aug.
 24, 1982, [96 Stat.
 299][/us/stat/96/299], and [Pub.
-L. 98–164, title X, § 1011(a)(5)][/us/pl/98/164/s1011/a/5], Nov.
+L. 98–164, title X][/us/pl/98/164/tX], § 1011(a)(5), Nov.
 22, 1983, [97 Stat.
 1061][/us/stat/97/1061].

  __Assignment of Duties and Responsibilities to Inspector General, Foreign Service__

     [Pub.
-L. 95–88, title I, § 124(a)(2)][/us/pl/95/88/s124/a/2], Aug.
+L. 95–88, title I][/us/pl/95/88/tI], § 124(a)(2), Aug.
 3, 1977, [91 Stat.
 542][/us/stat/91/542], which provided that the President (A) may assign to the Inspector General, Foreign Service, any of the duties and responsibilities vested by such section 624(d) \[subsec. (d) of this section\] in the Inspector General, Foreign Assistance, and (B) may authorize the Inspector General, Foreign Service, to exercise such of the authorities granted by such section 624(d) \[subsec. (d) of this section\] to the Inspector General, Foreign Assistance, as the President determines are necessary to carry out any duties or responsibilities so assigned, was repealed by [Pub.
-L. 96–465, title II, § 2205(11)][/us/pl/96/465/s2205/11], Oct.
+L. 96–465, title II][/us/pl/96/465/tII], § 2205(11), Oct.
 17, 1980, [94 Stat.
 2160][/us/stat/94/2160].
 See [section 3929 of this title][/us/usc/t22/s3929].

  __Agency for International Development__